 World Water Week opened today in Stockholm with industry executives and scientists from at least 100 nations discussing how to reduce food waste and use water more efficiently in agriculture and at home.

-The Stockholm Industry Water Award will be given tomorrow to PepsiCo Inc. (PEP), the world’s largest snack-food maker, for reducing water consumption in production and increasing water efficiency, saving almost 16 billion liters of water last year from a 2006 baseline.
+The Stockholm Industry Water Award will be given tomorrow to PepsiCo Inc. (PEP:US), the world’s largest snack-food maker, for reducing water consumption in production and increasing water efficiency, saving almost 16 billion liters of water last year from a 2006 baseline.

 “The numbers show that agriculture is a thirsty activity,” said Jose Graziano da Silva, director-general of the United Nations’ Food and Agriculture Organization, or FAO.
 “But that also means that agriculture holds the key to sustainable water use.”